HackerYou/HYFallBootcamp2014/3-JavaScript/week6/day3/4-api_exercise.md

 var artApp = {};
 ```

-Next, add an empty init method that eventually hold our code to get the app started.
+Every app needs an `init` function that will get things started, so let's create one.
+We'll fill in the code to run on init later.

 ````
 artApp.init = function(){